saucesteals/utlsproxy/README.md

 Curious how?
 Most of the work is at [saucesteals/goproxy](https://github.com/saucesteals/goproxy) (credits to [elazarl/goproxy](https://github.com/elazarl/goproxy) for the base proxy implementation)

+## mTLS

+Like every other MITM, this will not work with mTLS.
+Find the client's certificate and private key, then add it to the tls.Config (Rarely will you need this, so this is only possible by cloning and adding it yourself)

 ## Contributing

 Contributions are welcome!